-Domestic Abuse: Partners EAP Services for Victims and Survivors of Domestic Abuse
+Domestic Abuse and Sexual Assault: Partners EAP Services for Victims and Survivors

 When You Need Support - How can EAP help?

-If you are currently experiencing or have experienced abuse in an intimate relationship, support is available.
-The Employee Assistance Program (EAP) provides free, confidential services to both victims and survivors of domestic abuse.
+If you are currently experiencing or have experienced a sexual assault or abuse in an intimate relationship, support is available.
+The Employee Assistance Program (EAP) provides free, confidential services to both victims and survivors of sexual assault and domestic abuse.
 The EAP is committed to helping employees and their household members feel safe – in their homes, communities and workplaces.